tencentyun/intlcloud-documents/product/存储/对象存储 4.0/最佳实践/访问控制与权限管理/访问管理实践_intl.md

-## Overview of Cloud Access Management
+## Cloud Access Management Overview

-Cloud Access Management (CAM) is an authentication and authorization service provided by Tencent Cloud.
-It is mainly used to help you securely manage the access to resources under your Tencent Cloud account.
-When granting permissions, you can manage authorized objects, resources, and operations, and set some policies to control access.
+Cloud Access Management (CAM) is a Tencent Cloud authentication and authorization service, which helps you manage your Tencent Cloud resources access.
+You can manage authorized objects, resources, and operations, and set policies to control access when granting permissions.

 ## Features
 ### Grant access to resources under the primary account
 The access to the resources under the primary account can be granted to other users, including sub-accounts or other primary accounts, without sharing the identity credentials of the primary account.

 ### Refined permission management
 Different access permissions to different resources can be granted to different users.
 For example, some sub-accounts can be granted the read access to a COS storage bucket, while some other sub-accounts or primary accounts can own the write access to a COS object.
-You can work with the resources, access permissions and users in batch.
+The above-mentioned resources, access permissions and users can all be managed in batch.

 ### Eventual consistency
-CAM is available in multiple regions of Tencent Cloud.
-Cross-region data synchronization can be implemented through the replication of policy data.
-Any modification of a CAM policy is submitted in time, but the cross-region policy synchronization may lead to the delay of taking effect of the policy.
-In addition, CAM uses cache (for one minute) to improve performance, and the update does not take effect until the cache expires.
+CAM is available in multiple Tencent Cloud regions.
+Cross-regional data synchronization can be achieved through policy data replication.
+Modifications to CAM policy can be submitted timely, but cross-regional policy synchronization may delay the time policy takes effect.
+Additionally, CAM uses cache (currently one minute) to improve performance, and the update does not take effect until cache expires.

-## Application Scenarios
+## Access Management Use Cases
 ### Enterprise sub-account permission management
 Enterprise employees should have the minimal access permissions to the enterprise's cloud resources, based on their positions.